AlexMercedCoder/MercedUI/readme.md

 createRotator(object, elementToRenderTo)
 Pass in an object where each property is a string of html and the dom element to connect to.
 It returns a function that will allow you to rotate between these properties.

+**createBuildRotator works the same way but instead of templates the object should be made up of builder functions, and a second argument should passed to the rotator with a store object with any data used for rendering.**

 ```
 const rotator = document.getElementById('rot')